Explainable AI needs formalization: Structural limitations of current XAI research

 \section{Structural limitations of current XAI research}

-The results presented above have been established through joint theoretical analyses of data-generating processes, ML models, and feature attribution methods as well as through simulations using synthetic data with known ground-truth explanations.
-These techniques are not currently part of the standard toolkit for assessing the quality of explanations and XAI methods, pointing to the following fundamental structural limitations of the field.
+\revif{The SAP presents an example of a formal criterion (here, a necessary condition) for XAI fitness for a variety of downstream purposes.
+Through joint theoretical analyses of data-generating processes, ML models, and feature attribution methods as well as through simulations using synthetic data with known ground-truth explanations, it was further demonstrated that the SAP presents a testable property that enables judgments of the correctness of specific methods for these purposes.} These techniques are, however, not currently part of the standard toolkit for assessing the quality of explanations and XAI methods, pointing to the following fundamental structural limitations in the way the field assesses itself.

 \paragraph*{Lack of formal problem definitions} The current XAI terminology uses the term ``explanation'' indiscriminately in different contexts.
-This lack of differentiation gives rise to equivocality of evaluation framework and is reflective of a deeper {absence of well-defined problems for XAI to solve.} Even though XAI methods are frequently proposed to serve purposes such as those listed in Section~\ref{sec:purposes}, it is rarely stated what concrete types of conclusions can be drawn from the explanations provided by any particular method, and under which assumptions each conclusion is valid.
-Instead, various popular XAI methods are purely algorithmically defined without reference to a formal problem or a cost function to be minimized, leading to a logical loop where the method defines the problem it solves.
-In their work, \citet{ribeiroWhyShouldTrust2016} do not define what the correct features for LIME to highlight would be -- the algorithm itself is considered to be the definition of feature importance.
+This lack of differentiation gives rise to equivocality of evaluation frameworks and is reflective of a deeper {absence of well-defined problems for XAI to solve.} Even though XAI methods are frequently proposed to serve purposes such as those listed in \nameref{sec:purposes}, it is rarely stated what concrete types of conclusions can be drawn from the explanations provided by any particular method, and under which assumptions each conclusion is valid.
+Instead, various popular XAI methods are purely algorithmically defined without reference to a formal problem or a cost function to be minimized, leading to circularity where the method defines the problem it solves.
+In their work, Ribeiro et al.~\cite{ribeiroWhyShouldTrust2016} do not define what the correct features for LIME to highlight would be -- the algorithm itself is considered to be the definition of feature importance.